twmulloy/t/README.md

 ```

 ## DOM
-To query elements, simply create a string with a selector or comma delimit multiple selectors.
+To query elements, simply create a string with a selector or comma delimited multiple selectors.
 ```
 var dom = "html, body".t();
 ```